thepranaygupta/thepranaygupta/README.md

 〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️

 - My work experience
-  - 🟢 Working as a IT Intern at [Keysight Technologies](https://www.keysight.com)
+  - 🟢 Working as a IT Engineer - Software at [Keysight Technologies](https://www.keysight.com)
+  - 🔴 Worked as a IT Intern at [Keysight Technologies](https://www.keysight.com)
   - 🔴 Worked as a Software Development Intern at [ProPeers](https://www.propeers.in)
   - 🔴 Worked as a Full Stack Developer Intern at [Permissionless](https://prmsnls.xyz)
   - 🔴 Worked as a Full Stack Developer Intern at [Gumlet](https://www.gumlet.com)